universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     role: Assistant Stage Manager
   - name: Ariana Baginski
     role: Assistant Scenic Designer
     bio: "is a fourth-year Molecular Engineering major on the Bioengineering track and TAPS minor.
-She has previously worked for several UT productions including *Romeo & Juliet* (Lady Capulet), *The Trail to Oregon!* (Co-Stage Manager), *My H8 Letter to the Gr8 American Theatre* (Assistant Sound Designer), *The Old Man and the Old Moon* (Assistant Scenic Designer), and *The Winter’s Tale* (Assistant Scenic Designer).
+She has previously worked for several UT productions including *Romeo & Juliet* (Lady Capulet), *The Trail to Oregon!* (Co-Stage Manager), *My H8 Letter to the Gr8 American Theatre* (Assistant Sound Designer), *The Old Man and the Old Moon* (Assistant Scenic Designer), and *The Winter’s Tale* (Assistant Scenic Designer), as well as the upcoming *The Laramie Project* (Stage Management Collective™).
 She would like to thank Pallas for giving her an opportunity to work in scenic again before she graduates and hopes you enjoy the show!"
   - name: Nick Park
     role: Assistant Scenic Designer
   - name: Aneth Rodriguez